aras-p/aras-p.hugo/content/projSizer.md

 the uninitialized data following that symbol has been attributed to it.
 Compile your executable *with debug symbols on* (they don't blow up the size, since everything is in a separate PDB file).
 * The sizes reported are raw, uncompressed sizes.
 Most application installers will compress the executable, and compression may vary wildly depending on the code itself.
+* The tool itself can run on Mac or Linux too, if you happen to have your .pdb file there.
+It does not use any Windows specific libraries (like `msdia_*.dll`) anymore.